Chinthan07/CollegeMap/README.md

    4. For the Back-End use the project.csv file inorder to get the database
-               i) Go to PHP MyAdmin and Use the import option ii) Select the project.csv file and thats it, you have the database
+               i) Go to PHP MyAdmin and Use the import option ii) Select the project.csv file and thats it, you have the database<br>
                ![Capture](https://user-images.githubusercontent.com/96821629/212859325-ecfdefc9-428d-439c-942d-2d98893a4e58.JPG)

    NOTE:1) If you have problem with importing, use the project.sql file and open it with VS Code.
                     2) Copy the entire code, paste it in the SQL section and run the SQL queries.
-This will create the required tables
+This will create the required tables<br>
                     ![Capture2](https://user-images.githubusercontent.com/96821629/212860411-7e9aaf0b-7191-44fb-908c-7b98547ad5d2.JPG)